 The court takes a pretty dim view of those who don’t follow its instructions.
 To them, 90 days means 90 days.
 Failure to complete defensive driving can result in a court summons, additional fines, or both.

-Even with the advent of printable certificates, our advice would be to just get it over with as soon as you can and save yourself the stress.
+Even with the advent of printable certificates, our advice would be to just get it over with as soon as possible and save yourself the stress.

 If I Take Defensive Driving Do I Still Pay the Ticket?